commontype-standard/commontype/docs/README.md

 2. **The TrueType® format**.
 TrueType® is a [registered trademark](https://www.apple.com/legal/intellectual-property/trademark/appletmlist.html) of [Apple® Inc.](https://www.apple.com/) The **[TrueType® Reference Manual](https://developer.apple.com/fonts/TrueType-Reference-Manual/)** is available at no charge on the Apple website.
 The text of the reference manual is © Apple Inc.
 3. **The Open Font Format standard**.
 The Open Font Format standard is an international standard published as ISO/IEC 14496-22:2019 “Information technology — Coding of audio-visual objects — Part 22: Open Font Format” by [ISO®](https://www.iso.org/) (International Organization for Standardization) and [IEC](https://www.iec.ch/) (International Electrotechnical Commission).
 The **[Open Font Format standard](https://standards.iso.org/ittf/PubliclyAvailableStandards/c074461_ISO_IEC_14496-22_2019.zip)** is available at no charge on the ISO website.
 The text of the standard is © ISO.

 However, over the last two decades, many people in the font technology world expressed concerns about the quality of the specifications.
 The SFNT-housed fonts “work”, but the way they work in various environments is often the result of developers reading the specs and then relying on a lot of fragmented knowledge that is not easily accessible.
+The [CommonType Containers](https://github.com/commontype-standard/commontype/wiki/CommonType-Containers) wiki article attempts to give a high-level overview.

 In June 2020, @simoncozens forked AOTS and @twardoch [tweeted](https://twitter.com/adamtwar/status/1274803202450436096):

 > While I’ve enjoyed being part of a few ad-hoc groups over the past few years, at the same time it has worried me that they’ve increasingly been “ad-hoc”.
 When working with font makers & font tool makers, I know that a lot of energy goes into working around problems introed by OS makers and end-user app makers, and I know these problems are often because there is no real font format spec.